marianogrimaux/PHP-LearnByDoing/Lesson4-composition/Readme.md

 # Composition

 Composition is one of the fundamental concepts in object-oriented programming.
-It describes a class that references one or more objects of other classes in instance variables.
-By doing this, your objects will be related with others (Association), this means that they can communicate with each other.
+It is a way to combine objects or data types into more complex ones.
+The most common way to materialize composition is by desigining a class that will have other objects as attributes.

 You can find composition with real world examples, a car for example has  4 wheels, an engine, a number of seats etc. Each of these components have a specific purpose and a function.